fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 ## REFERENCES

+1. Singapore.
+In _Wikipedia_.
+Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/Singapore>

-1. Web Query.
+2. Web Query.
 In _Overpass-API_.
 Retrieved September 12, 2016, from <http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253>

-2. History of the Reuplic of Singapore.
-In _Wikipedia._ Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>
+3. History of the Reuplic of Singapore.
+In _Wikipedia_.
+Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>

-3. Create a 2d Index.
+4. Create a 2d Index.
 In _MongoDB_.
 Retrieved October 28, 2016, from <https://docs.mongodb.com/v3.2/tutorial/build-a-2d-index/>

-4. NoSQL Databases Explained.
+5. NoSQL Databases Explained.
 In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/nosql-explained>

-5. Agile Development.
+6. Agile Development.
 In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/agile-development>